Member Organizations

 Quality Assurance

-Under the Law on Independent Audit of 2014, the Ministry of Finance (MoF) is responsible for establishing a mandatory quality assurance (QA) review system for audits and audit firms in Laos.
+Under the Law on Independent Audit No. 51/NA dated 22 July 2014, the Ministry of Finance (MoF) is responsible for establishing and operating the mandatory quality assurance (QA) review system for audits and audit firms in the Lao People’s Democratic Republic.

 Current Status: Adopted